The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Baltimore, MD

 English

-Jennifer Hopp is a Neurologist in Baltimore, Maryland.
+Jennifer Hopp is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Hopp is rated as an Experienced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-Her top areas of expertise are Memory Loss, Seizures, Autosomal Dominant Partial Epilepsy with Auditory Features, and Generalized Tonic-Clonic Seizure.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Memory Loss, Epilepsy, and Generalized Tonic-Clonic Seizure.

 Experienced in Epilepsy with Myoclonic-Atonic Seizures